 Girls should follow the correct procedure if they arrive late by reporting to the front reception desk.
-A lateness to school in any one week without a valid reason will result in being placed in the school's Friday detention for one hour.
 This will help the school to monitor attendance and keep accurate records for the child's individual attendance, but it is also vital for health and safety in the event of a school evacuation.